drawdehe/imes/README.md

 ## On the mobile unit (inuti37)

-In one terminal, execute the follow commands:
+Navigate to the app/ directory and execute the following command.

 > cd app
 >